-What to Do in Pemuteran, Bali
+Best Things Do in Pemuteran, Bali

 If you’re certified to dive, then I would recommend diving at Menjangan Island since the two divers on our boat said they saw sea turtles and a pretty big shark – among lots of other interesting creatures!